SaharZarghami/SQL-Data-Cleaning-Portfolio-Projects/README.md

 3. Null Values or Blanck Values
 4. Remove Any Columns or Rows

+# SQL-EDA-Portfolio_projects
+## Exploratory Data Analysis

+This project involves performing Exploratory Data Analysis (EDA) on the layoff dataset.
+The goal is to uncover patterns, trends, and insights to better understand the data and prepare it for further analysis or modeling.

+## Objectives:

+1. Understand the distribution of variables.
+2. Explore relationships between variables.
+3. Generate key insights from the dataset.

 ## Technologies:

 I used the MYSQL Database system.